agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 - [ ] Attend the Machine Learning Challenge Launch on Jan 10 at 06:00PM–06:15PM CET or watch the recording (link to be updated soon)
 - [ ] Join the WW Code Emerging Tech [Slack (invitation link)](https://join.slack.com/t/wwcodeemergingtech/shared_invite/zt-19gyi4vjl-wlvrizLJ5xYIGiOHy1zmXw)
 - [ ] To participate join the #deeplearning channel in the WWCode Emerging tech track
+- [ ] Official challenge starts on 17th January, but check the channel everyday because the volunteers will share resources for pre-req or some to-get-ready tasks.

 ## WWCode Data Science